hector-nimiq/nimeth-atomicswap/README.md

 Enter 1 to send NIM for ETH, or 2 to receive NIM for ETH: 1
 ```

-`NQ53 JTJB HH60 0BPF Y7MD 48QR TL53 VYT0 29YX` is a random but persisted Nimiq wallet that will be used in operations.
-You will need to fund it with the amount of NIM you intend to swap.
+`NQ53 JTJB HH60 0BPF Y7MD 48QR TL53 VYT0 29YX` (for example) is a random but persisted Nimiq wallet that will be used in operations.
+You will need to fund the address that your tool gives you with the amount of NIM you intend to swap.

 At the prompt type `1` and press `Enter`.